GCVCG/FoodMem/README.md

-# FoodMEM: A Fast and Precise Food Video Segmentation
+# FoodMem: A Fast and Precise Food Video Segmentation

 ---